rdbliss/rdbliss.github.io/_posts/2021-11-21-held-accountable.md

 [Roughly 40% of mathematics and statistics undergraduates are women, but that drops to around 25% in Ph.D programs](https://www.nsf.gov/statistics/2017/nsf17310/digest/fod-women/mathematics-and-statistics.cfm).
+That's a big gap, and it's not clear why it's there.
+This gap is not present in many other fields.
+In fact, women make up a *majority* almost everywhere but in STEM fields.

-That's a big gap.
-K, like many of us, thinks that there are "bad things" dissuading women from joining Ph.D programs, and K would like to fix them.
+K, like many of us, thinks that there are "bad things" dissuading women from joining Ph.D programs, and would like to fix them.
 But K, like most of us, doesn't have much control over the situation.
 You can only attend so many conferences for women, run so many woman-focused organizations, and lobby so hard for your graduate director to accept more women before you realize that changing demographics is very slow.
 So, if you're really driven to bring in more women and secure their place in academia, you have to find something else to do.

-In this case, the "something else" was treating us all to an all-expenses-paid reeducation session together.
+In this case, the "something else" was dragging us all into a reeducation session.
+Was this the appropriate response?
+Well, academics should say what's on their mind.
+That's the whole point of being one.
+On the other hand, since there is clearly stiff debate surrounding inclusivity, giving a talk "holding people accountable" for their views seems like an overreach.

+Either way, it was a fun few weeks.
 Happy Thanksgiving!

-\[*Note*: In an earlier version of this post, I used K's name and insinuated that they were a "bully" in deleted paragraphs.
+\[*Note*: In an earlier version of this post, I used K's name and insinuated that they were a "bully" in some deleted paragraphs.
 After reflection, the former felt like airing dirty laundry, and the latter was just mean-spirited.
 Both are gone now.\]